.

 Trend Three: A Boom in Microwaveable Food Packaging

 Microwaveable food has offered consumers a convenient, quick food option for many years.
-Today, with a rapidly expanding world of microwaveable food choices, this product category is growing faster than ever.
+Today, with a rapidly expanding world of ready-to-eat microwaveable food choices, this product category is growing faster than ever.
 Market research suggests that this market is growing at nearly 6% annually (and is expected to continue through at least 2031).

 Refinements in microwaveable packaging design will continue to be instrumental in supporting this growth by ensuring a positive customer experience for an ever-growing array of foods.
-In addition to selecting a microwaveable-ready material, for example, proper lidding is essential for preventing spillage for liquid food products (and makes it easy to seal leftovers).
+In addition to selecting a microwaveable-ready material, for example, proper lidding is essential for preventing spillage of liquid food products (and makes it easy to seal leftovers).

 Our article here provides a deeper look at the microwaveable food market and the most critical design elements for microwave-safe food packaging.